Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 $$f_{r} = f_{g} - f_{b}(i_{l}) - f_{a}(i_{u})$$

+When calculating fees collected above and below a tick, we do it differently depending on whether the price range is engaged or not (whether the current price is between the boundary ticks of the price range).
+When it's engaged we simply use the current fee trackers of a tick; when it's not engaged we need to take updated fee trackers of a tick–you can see these calculations in the two `else` branches in the code above.

-After finding the fees accumulated inside of a position, we're ready to update fee and token amounts trackers of the
+After finding the fees accumulated inside of a position, we're ready to update fee and token amount trackers of the
 position:
 ```solidity
 // src/lib/Position.sol